FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

     *Heads Up!* make sure to use `host.docker.internal` in that API URL, because the WordPress server needs to be able to reach the API server from inside the docker container.
     That KIT_LOADER_BASE one needs to be `fa.test` because this is a URL that the browser (running in the host) will need to reach.
 1. run `bin/dev` in the `fontawesome` repo if you need to do things with kit configs or API Tokens

 ## 4. Add the wp.test host name

-On Unix-like OSes, such as Mac OS, you do this by editing your `/etc/hosts` file and adding a line like this:
+On Unix-like OSes, such as macOS, you do this by editing your `/etc/hosts` file and adding a line like this:

 ```